codenvibes/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

     grade: 78,
   }
 ```
-If a student doesn’t have grade in newGrades, the final grade should be N/A.
+If a student doesn’t have grade in `newGrades`, the final grade should be `N/A`.

 You must use filter and map combined.